 You can also try making a chart for your body’s basal temperature, though you will know that you have ovulated after you notice a spike in your body temperature.
 Measuring the same regularly will give you an idea of the likely time when you ovulate.

 Identifying the process of ovulation is important both for conceiving and avoiding pregnancy.
-If you know when you are ovulating, you can know your fertile window, and can time sex accordingly if you are trying to conceive.
-A woman is most fertile for about 6 days in her menstrual cycle(including the you ovulate) and having sex in this window can boost your chances of conception.
+If you know when you are ovulating, you can know your fertile window and can time sex accordingly if you are trying to conceive.
+A woman is most fertile for about 6 days in her menstrual cycle(including you ovulate) and having sex in this window can boost your chances of conception.
 Though nothing beats having regular, intimate sex at regular intervals, detecting and knowing when you are ovulating will just give an edge to help you get pregnant.

-Having sex near the release of egg (Ovulation) will enhance your chances of getting pregnant.
+Having sex near the ovulation window will enhance your chances of getting pregnant.
 Regular intercourse in and around the process of ovulation is effective enough in amplifying as much as 20 percent more chances of getting pregnant.
-Around 85 percent of women conceive during first year of marriage by having sex regularly.
+Around 85 percent of women conceive during the first year of marriage by having sex regularly.

 The chances of pregnancy can be boosted by having sex during ovulation.
-At the same it is also a useful method to avoid pregnancy if you do not wish to conceive- simply avoid sex during ovulation period.
+At the same, it is also a useful method to avoid pregnancy if you do not wish to conceive- simply avoid sex during the ovulation period.
 Learn about your ovulation symptoms and increase your chances of conceiving naturally.
 Know about your body’s timing and maximize your pregnancy in every cycle.

 Undoubtedly the best method of identifying the most fertile and productive time of your cycle is by paying a little attention to your own body and knowing about the ovulation symptoms.